hacks-guide/Guide_Wii/docs/hackmii.md

 ### Instructions

-1. Copy the `bootmini.elf` file inside the HackMii Installer v1.2 `.zip` to the root of your SD card drive.
+1. Copy the `bootmini.elf` file inside the HackMii Installer v1.2 `.zip` to the root of your SD card.
 1. Insert your SD into your Wii.
 1. Enter BootMii
 ::: info